 Musically speaking, the orchestra has some really fine moments (“Pilate’s Dream,” again, is a good reference point), but while the original orchestrations are happily replicated here, the arrangements are, for the most part, too weak. (“Heaven On Their Minds” is a good example.)
 The use of a children’s choir during the “Overture” and “Superstar,” however, is an inspired touch, and the apostles’ final verse in “The Last Supper” is performed against type to interesting dramatic effect; rather than sung drunkenly, it is rendered beautifully, sung as if a stirring memory backed by a sublime piano, which leads into a rendition of “Gethsemane” that starts quite subtly before the orchestra kicks in proper.

 About the only track that completely misses the boat is “Could We Start Again Please?” which was treated — both live and on the album — as a bonus track outside the context of the show, an obvious attempt at chart bait with a cheesy, ubiquitous, “early Nineties pop single” arrangement.
-Tim Rice’s added new lyrics are no improvement on the originals and make zero sense in the show’s context, though some productions over the years since (including a major 2000 production in Manila) have opted to use them for no discernible reason.
-They’d have done just as well burying it at its proper spot in the show, or better yet leaving it out altogether, as no one really misses the song when the show is restored to its original concept sequence with Herod followed by “Judas’ Death.”
+Tim Rice’s added new lyrics are no improvement on the originals and initially make zero sense in the show’s context, though some productions over the years since (including a major 2000 production in Manila) have opted to use them and a few (such as an amateur production by the Avondale Theatre Company in 2012) have actually managed to make them fit.
+In the case of the 20th anniversary cast, however, they’d have done just as well burying it at its proper spot in the show, or better yet leaving it out altogether, as no one really misses the song when the show is restored to its original concept sequence with Herod followed by “Judas’ Death.”